How To Best Manage Your Lawn In Summer

 #5 Add a Layer of Mulch

 Mulch is your friend during the hot summer months because it adds a protective layer that will keep the temperatures down in the garden bed.
 The extra layer helps retain the moisture from watering, keeping your plants from getting thirsty more often.
-All that is required is placing a couple inches of mulch over your plants, which has the bonus of making your garden look like it just got a little makeover.
+All that is required is placing a couple of inches of mulch over your plants, which has the bonus of making your garden look like it just got a little makeover.

 #6 Refrain from Cutting the Grass Short